feagi/brain-visualizer/godot_source/BrainVisualizer/Guides/cortical_areas.md

 ### Grouping with Regions

-Organize related areas into brain regions:
+Organize related areas into brain circuits:

 1. Select cortical areas to group
 2. Right-click → **Create Region**
 3. Name the region descriptively
 4. Areas move into the new region

-See [Brain Regions](brain_regions.md) for more details.
+See [Brain Circuits](brain_circuits.md) for more details.

 ### Spatial Organization